Master-Console/masterterm-utilities/lzip/README.txt

 |--------------------------------------------------------------------------------------------------------------------------------------------|

 This package falls under the category of 'Utilities'.
-Meaning any type of utility programn` program.
+Meaning any type of utility program.

 What is lzip?
 Lzip is a lossless data compressor with a user interface similar to the one of gzip or bzip2.
 Lzip can compress about as fast as